Crostinis are fun little bite sized appetizers which are little

 to toast them with a light spray of olive oil.
 Once the bread is

-toasted, lightly rub it with a
+rub it with a

 garlic clove cut in half.
 Now your bread is ready to top.